Cerebral Palsy - information and support

-Cerebral Palsy is the name for a group of lifelong conditions that affect movement and co-ordination.
-This is caused by a problem with the brain that occurs before, during or soon after birth.
+Cerebral Palsy is the name for a group of lifelong conditions that affect movement and coordination.
+The cause is a problem with the brain that happens before, during, or soon after birth.

 Once the injury to the brain has taken place, it does not get worse.
 Symptoms may change as people grow and their bodies become bigger and heavier.